Cold emailing: marketing’s greatest taboo?

 You can follow all of these strategies we’ve just covered and still fail to receive a response if you don’t email with confidence.
 People can sense self-assurance even from emails, and it’s one of the most attractive and positive qualities there is.

-Start combining confidence with these five keys to cold emails, and your response rate will start to skyrocket.
+Start combining confidence with these five keys on how to cold email, and your response rate will start to skyrocket.

 Ryan Gould is the Vice President of Strategy and Marketing Services at Elevation Marketing, a B2B marketing agency.
 Ryan helps medium and large brands improve sales and market share by developing integrated marketing experiences distinguished by research, storytelling, engagement, and conversion.